dfinity/motoko/design/DFX-Interface.md

     moc some/path/input.mo            \
         -o another/path/output.wasm   \
-        { --package pkgname pkgpath } \
-        { --actor-alias alias url }
-        [ --actor-idl actorpath ]
+        [ --actor-idl actorpath ]     \
+        [ --mappings mappings/path ]

 in an environment where `MOC_RTS` points to the location of the Motoko runtime system.
+When `--mappings` is specified `mappings/path` should be a file containing one package or one actor mapping at a time like so:

+    --actor-alias alias url
+    --package pkgname pkgpath

 This _reads_ the following files
  * `some/path/input.mo`